Ada-Developers-Academy/ada-learn-workshop/02-creating-a-lesson/02-checkpoints.md

 <!-- other optional sections -->
 ##### !hint

-config and autoconfig.yaml determine the sequence of units within a section.
+`config.yaml` and `autoconfig.yaml` determine the sequence of units within a section.

 ##### !end-hint

 ##### !explanation

-course.yaml lists the repos used for a course.
+`course.yaml` lists the repos used for a course.

 ##### !end-explanation